ddragoti/SitePoint-Mobile-Channel/Articles/ionic_firebase_part1.md

 Bucket lists have grown in popularity since the release of the film [The Bucket List](http://www.imdb.com/title/tt0825232/) starring Morgan Freeman and Jack Nicholson.
 In response, app developers have been creating apps which enable users to make their own 'bucket lists'- a list of things they wish to experience before they die.
-In Part One of this two part  tutorial, we'll create  the framework for a simple Bucket List application using the IONIC framework.
-This will enable you to create a home page which will users to sign up to the Bucket list app and sign in.
+In Part One of this two-part  tutorial, we'll create  the framework for a simple Bucket List application using the IONIC framework.
+This will enable you to create a home page which will enable users to sign up to the Bucket list app and sign in.
 We'll use [Firebase](https://www.firebase.com/) as back end for our Bucket List application.
-Part two will show you how to create a platform for a wish list in the Bucket list app.

 [IONIC](http://ionicframework.com/) is a HTML5 mobile application development framework which helps developers build native looking apps.
 It is mainly focused on creating a nice looking UI using web technologies such as HTML, CSS and JavaScript.
 It requires JavaScript framework and AngularJS to drive it's many features like gestures and animations.

+Part two will show you how to create a platform for a wish list in the Bucket list app.

 Source code from this tutorial is available on [GitHub](https://github.com/jay3dec/iBucketListApp_Part1).